Simple and Advanced Non-Farm Payroll Forex Strategies (NFP)

 If the initial move was 50 pips to the upside, and the price pulls back more than 25 pips (but not more than 50 pips) without providing a trade signal based on the strategy above, then start watching for consolidations.
 If a consolidation forms, and the price breaks above the high of the consolidation, enter long.
 If the price breaks below the consolidation there is no trade because the initial move was up.

-Once the price starts pulling back, if we don’t get a trade signal based on the method above, we are really just waiting for a typical pullback trade.
 For multiple examples of this approach see How to Day Trade Forex in 2 Hours or Less.
 The only difference is that following news we typically have bigger price waves than when there is no news.
-The concepts are same though.
+The concepts are the same, though.
 We have a strong move in one direction, then we are waiting for a pullback and then a small price pattern (such as a consolidation breakout) that tells us the price is starting to move in the tending direction again.

 Reversal of Initial Move

 Sometimes the price doesn’t keep going in the direction of the initial move.
 The price may rally 50 pips initially and then start falling, and keep falling.
 Or the price may drop initially, and then just keep on rallying.
 When this happens, if we took the prior trade signals they would likely have resulted in a loss.
 Yet once we know a reversal is occurring, we may be able to make some of our money back or even produce an overall profit over several trades.
 It’s also possible that the price reverses without triggering any trades in the direction of the initial move.